-Department: Social & Behavioral Sciences • Phone: 570-740-0323 Program of Studies Leading to the A.S.
+Department: Social & Behavioral Sciences • Phone: 570-740-0555 Program of Studies Leading to the A.S.
 Degree Program Mission/Description:

 History is a core program in the Social & Behavioral Sciences department.
 The program fosters a strong foundation in the substantive content and skill set of the discipline and enables students to examine critically the values and institutions of their own culture by exposing them to earlier forms of that culture as well as to alternative values and institutions of other cultures.
 Primary emphasis is placed on the influence of social, economic, political and cultural (i.e., philosophical, racial, religious and gender) forces in shaping human activity.
-Students who successfully complete the AS degree in history by attaining a minimum 3.0 grade point average will be prepared to transfer to a four-year institution.
+Students who successfully complete the AS degree in history will be prepared to transfer to a four-year institution.